RTEMS/rtems-docs/c_user/user_extensions.rst

 user extension sets configured.
 This allows an application to augment the TCB with user-defined information.
-For example, an application could implement task profiling by storing timing statistics in the TCB’s extended memory area.
+For example, an application could implement task profiling by storing timing statistics in the TCB's extended memory area.
 When a task context switch is being executed, the TASK_SWITCH extension could read a real-time clock to calculate how long the task being swapped out has run as well as timestamp the starting time